 On August 25, 2005, ISE, a publicly traded shell company, acquired Navios, a then privately held company, which caused Navios to become a wholly-owned subsidiary of a publicly traded company.
 Immediately following the acquisition, ISE reincorporated from the State of Delaware to the Republic of Marshall Islands by merging with and into Navios, its wholly owned subsidiary, and as a result of such merger, Navios became a publicly traded operating entity.
 As a result of the acquisition and reincorporation, and in accordance with its Third Amended and restated Articles of Incorporation, dated August 25, 2005, Navios is authorized to issue 120,000,000 shares of common stock, par value \$.0001, and 1,000,000 shares of preferred stock, par value \$.0001.
-As of October 31, 2005, 39,900,000 shares of common stock are outstanding, held by eight record holders, seven of which are located in the United States.
+As of October 31, 2005, 39,900,000 shares of common stock are outstanding, held by eight record holders.
 No shares of preferred stock are currently outstanding.
-Of Navios's outstanding securities, the common stock, warrants and units, the portions held by investors in the United States are approximately 40%, 25% and 0%, respectively.